nbhushan/Data-Science-Slidedecks/Explainable AI/XAI.md

 - Using **complete knowledge** of the model architecture, it's sources of uncertainty, it's parameters, and the training data, we can intentionally introduce adversarial examples to the model to test the robustness and reliability of the model. **adversarial training**.
 Used to improve the network's ability to make accurate predictions in real-world scenarios.

-- An example of adversarial training is training a neural network to recognize handwritten digits by incorporating adversarial examples of slightly modified digits to the training data.
+> An example of adversarial training is training a neural network to recognize handwritten digits by incorporating adversarial examples of slightly modified digits to the training data.

 [.column]
 :black_circle:

 - Using **incomplete knowledge** of the model architecture, it's sources of uncertainty, it's parameters, and the training data, we can intentionally try to manipulate the input data to cause it to make incorrect predictions. **adversarial attacks**.
 Used to identify vulnerabilities in the network and to improve security.

-- An example of an adversarial attack is adding a small amount of noise to an image of a stop sign in order to make it appear as a yield sign to an autonomous vehicle's image recognition system.
+> An example of an adversarial attack is adding a small amount of noise to an image of a stop sign in order to make it appear as a go sign to an autonomous vehicle's image recognition system.

 ---